 There’s nothing more horrifying than going over to a friend or relative’s house and unintentionally creating a plumbing disaster.
 Whether you clog a toilet or a garbage disposal, it’s embarrassing all the same, and can make you just want to hide in a corner.

-So what do you when you've flushed — but the toilet's not?
+So what do you do when you've flushed — but the toilet's not?
 Or when you just wanted to help clear the table but accidentally put something bad down the drain?
 To bail you out of these awkward situations, we consulted the experts at Mr. Rooter Plumbing for some professional plumbing tips.
 Their insight might just help you prevent a plumbing catastrophe before it begins!

 “The day after Thanksgiving — deemed by plumbers as 'Brown Friday' — is the busiest day of the year.
 Extra food and guests in the home often means extra use of plumbing systems, which translates into a heightened number of service calls for technicians to deal with the ugly aftermath of Thanksgiving feasts," said Doyle James, president of Mr. Rooter Plumbing, a Neighborly Company.
 "And most homeowners aren’t aware of plumbing problems until the extensive usage of sinks, toilets and garbage disposals overwhelms the system, potentially costing thousands of dollars to fix."